aaronshaver/reward-points-server/README.md

 ## API usage

-1. Use the API like a standard HTTP REST web server.
-For example, you can install Postman and create a user by sending a POST to `localhost/users/new` as long as the container is running using the steps above.
+Use the API like a standard HTTP REST web server.
+For example, you can install Postman and use it to do requests.

+Workflow example:

+1. and create a user by sending a POST to `localhost/users` (make sure the container is running using the steps above)
+1. ....................
+1. ....................

 ## Design considerations